isc-projects/bind9/doc/arm/reference.rst

    exists.
 The default is ``yes``.

 ``check-spf``
-   If ``check-integrity`` is set then check that there is a TXT Sender Policy Framework record present (starts with "v=spf1") if there is an SPF record present.
+   If ``check-integrity`` is set, check that there is a TXT Sender Policy Framework record present (starts with "v=spf1") if there is an SPF record present.
 The default is ``warn``.

 ``zero-no-soa-ttl``
-   When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
+   If ``yes``, when returning authoritative negative responses to SOA queries, set the TTL of the SOA record returned in the authority section to zero.
    The default is ``yes``.

 ``zero-no-soa-ttl-cache``
-   When caching a negative response to a SOA query set the TTL to zero.
+   If ``yes``, when caching a negative response to a SOA query set the TTL to zero.
    The default is ``no``.

 ``update-check-ksk``